wp-plugins/google-syntax/readme.txt

 Tested up to: 3.3
 Stable tag: 3.2.4

-This is a code prettify plugin using google-code-prettify. click the add-code media button to insert your code. the code higlighting effect will be seen directly in the mce editor.这是一个代码高亮插件  使用google code prettify 安装后在文章发布处点击插入代码按钮即可插入代码   代码高亮效果会直接在mce中预览可见
+This is a code prettify plugin. the code higlighting effect will be seen directly in the mce editor.

 == Description ==